 This part is easy.
 Every year, the U.S. Department of Education publishes its Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.
 Simply visit the Low-Income School Directory at https://tcli.ed.gov and see if your school is on the list.
 If it is, you’re eligible; if it’s not, you’re not.

 The other key factor impacting your eligibility for Teacher Loan Forgiveness is your status as a highly-qualified teacher.
-This status has a set of basic requirements for all teachers, and then specific requirements depending upon whether you are (1) an elementary or a secondary school teacher, and (2) a new teacher or not.
-Let's look at all of these requirements.
+This status has a set of basic requirements for all teachers, and then specific requirements depending upon whether you are:

 To be considered highly qualified, all teachers must:

-In addition to the requirements for all teachers, listed above, all teachers (whether in elementary, middle, or secondary school) must:
+In addition to the requirements for all teachers, all teachers (whether in elementary, middle, or secondary school) must:

 Whew!
-That's a lot of information!
-Now that you know what constitutes a qualified low-income school, and now that you understand what is required to be considered a highly-qualified teacher, it's simple: If you are a highly-qualified teacher who teaches in a qualified low-income school for five consecutive years, you are eligible for some amount of Teacher Loan Forgiveness.
-But you have to APPLY!
-For help in determining your eligibility and your specific level of potential loan forgiveness, contact us.
+That’s a lot of information!
+Now that you know what constitutes a qualified low-income school and understand what is required to be considered a highly-qualified teacher, it’s simple: If you are a highly-qualified teacher who teaches in a qualified low-income school for five consecutive years, you are eligible for some amount of Teacher Loan Forgiveness.